[TMoRA main page]

 And when Nelson left for his internship, I left him this good-bye note on the fridge.

 But there's a very happy ending.
 Six weeks later, he cut his internship short and moved back into our house, but this time into Amy's room.
-They are now in their third decade of marriage, have three (or is it four?) more children, the first of whom may very well have been conceived right here in our house.
-Their Best Man at their wedding was another housemate, Paul, whom they're still very good friends with.
+They are now into several decades of marriage and have several children, the first of whom may very well have been conceived right here in our house.
+Their Best Man at their wedding was another housemate, Paul, with whom they're still very good friends.

 It's true stories like this that make me feel really good about having housemates.